BexB1/mit-front-end-next-steps-bootcamp/Day_1/getting_set_up.md

 'IDE' stands for 'Integrated Development Environment'.
 An IDE is basically a program designed specifically for developers to use in the writing of code.
 For this bootcamp, we'll be using Sublime Text 3.
 Sublime is a very widely-use IDE with excellent community support.
 If you've used Microsoft Word before, you shouldn't find it difficult to use.
 But as we go along, you'll see that Sublime offers a lot of useful features for coders.

+**Note:** If you have a preferred IDE that you're comfortable which isn't Sublime Text (eg, Atom), then please feel free to use that instead.

 > [Install Sublime Text 3](https://www.sublimetext.com/3)

+### Some extra packages for Sublime

+There are a few extra bits we can install to make our time using Sublime Text a bit easier.
+With Sublime open, press `CMD + Shift + P` (`CTRL + Shift + P` on PC).
+Select 'Package control : Install Package' and enter 'SideBarEnhancements'.
+Select it to install.
+This will allow us to open our files in Chrome directly from Sublime.

 # 5. Install Google Chrome